uclagiving/uclafund-site/wp-content/plugins/insert-headers-and-footers/readme.txt

 Syed Balkhi

 == Changelog ==

+= 2.1.6 =
+* New: We added the option to delete all the plugin data on uninstall.
+* Fix: The code of duplicated snippets was sometimes removing some slashes.
+* Fix: Error count was not correctly updated when snippets were trashed or deleted.

 = 2.1.5 =
 * New: Priority column added to the list of snippets, order by snippet priority.